 Overview of Assessment Reporting

-- Different Reporting Structure: Annual assessment reporting has been broken up into two parts: Annual Plan and Year-End Report.
-Deadlines for each are given below.
+- Reporting Structure: Annual assessment reporting occurs in two phases: Annual Plan and End-of-Year Report.
+2014-2015 Deadlines:

 - Maintaining Student Confidentiality: Read more at Student Permission.